Alpi 4000 is a cycle randonnée that takes place every 4 years and passes through 3 countries: Italy, France and Switzerland.

 It's a respectable cycling challenge, with 9 Alpine passes to cross, including the 2 highest in the Alps: the Col d'Iseran (2,770 m) and the Stelvio Pass (2,758 m), both of which have been the scene of legendary performances by the Giro d'Italia and the Tour de France.

-For this 2022 edition, the start and finish will be in Bormio.
+For this 2022 edition, the start and the staggered arrivals will be in Bormio.

 Stage 1 | Bormio - Bernina Pass